bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### SSM

-If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), you can use SSM Command Documents to update your Bottlerocket nodes.
+If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), it is possible to use SSM Command Documents to update your Bottlerocket nodes.

-**Important:** when using the SSM instructions below to update Bottlerocket nodes, workloads will _not_ be drained from the node before rebooting the node (unlike when using Brupop, for example).
+**Important:** when using the SSM instructions below to update Bottlerocket nodes, workloads are _not_ be drained from the node before rebooting the node (unlike when using Brupop, for example).

 #### SSM Command Document Method

 SSM Command Documents allow you to specify shell commands to run on target nodes.
-You can use the `aws:runShellScript` SSM Action inside SSM Command Documents to run the `apiclient update` command on your Bottlerocket nodes.
+Use the `aws:runShellScript` SSM Action inside SSM Command Documents to run the `apiclient update` command on your Bottlerocket nodes.
 See the [`apiclient` documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/sources/api/apiclient/README.md#update-mode) to learn more about `apiclient update`.

 The following three subsections cover how to create two SSM Command Documents and apply them to your Bottlerocket nodes: one Command Document updates and prepares a Bottlerocket node to use the latest available version of the Bottlerocket image, and the other Command Document reboots a Bottlerocket node in order to use that latest acquired Bottlerocket image.